What does an Architect do?

 At the end of this stage you will have a clear road map of all subsequent stages.

-After this stage once the brief, your budget and your timeline has been defined we can provide a fully broken down fee proposal for our architectural fees for the rest of the project.
+After this stage once the brief, the concept design, your budget and your timeline has been defined we will understand what services you will require for the rest of the project and can provide a fee proposal for our architectural fees for the rest of the project.

-STAGE A2: PLANNING & FREEHOLDER & ESTATE CONSENT
+• STAGE B2: PLANNING & FREEHOLDER & ESTATE CONSENT

 RIBA Stages 03

-We manage planning consents.
+We manage planning consents and listed building consents.
 We create planning drawings and documents.
-We liaise with planning consultants when necessary and we oversee the submission of the application, liaising with the council until their decision is made.
+We liaise with planning consultants and heritage consultants when necessary and we oversee the submission of the application, liaising with the council until their decision is made.

-We can also liaise between you and your neighbours and the Freeholder of your house or apartment.
+We can also liaise between you and your neighbours and the Freeholder of your house or apartment so that you can achieve your license to alter,

 Likewise, we have experience with both the Crown Estate and the Grosvenor Estate in preparing and discharging the necessary approvals for works in projects that lie within those relevant areas.